PAXECT-Interface/open-agentic/README.md

-Open Agentic 2.0 — v0.1.0 (Public Preview) — Nov 12, 2025
+PAXECT Open Agentic 2.0 — v0.1.0 (Public Preview) — Nov 12, 2025

-Open Agentic 2.0 is founded and maintained by **PAXECT** and released under the Apache-2.0 license as a community-driven, audit-first agent framework.
+PAXECT Open Agentic 2.0 is founded and maintained by **PAXECT** and released under the Apache-2.0 license as a community-driven, audit-first agent framework.

-> **Positioning:** Open Agentic is a *thin, pluggable governance layer* for AI agents.
+> **Positioning:**  PAXECT Open Agentic is a *thin, pluggable governance layer* for AI agents.
 > You can use it standalone, or put it **in front of existing stacks** (AutoGen, custom “meta agents”, legacy tools) as an evidence-based control layer.

 **Open, verifiable, and safe** — a lightweight foundation for auditable AI agents.